 - Collect evidence that can point to who caused the accident, as well as the damage caused by the accident.
 Photographs are useful here.

 - Write down everything that has happened to you after the accident.
 This may include things like medical bills, hospital visits, any lost work or wages, etc.

-- Be sure to get the names and contact information of any witnesses that may have observed the accident.
+- Be sure to get the names and contact information of any witnesses that may have observed the accident (and obtain a copy of the police report, if applicable).
 Contact these people to confirm their contact information.

 - If you speak to other people that were involved in the accident, be sure to take notes about your conversation.

 - Tell anyone that you may file suit against that you are planning on filing a claim for your injuries and property damage.

 How long do I have to notify a person that I am filing a claim for my personal injury?

 If you are planning on filing suit against an individual or some other entity that is not the government or a government agency, there is not set time limit in which you have to notify that person of your intention to file a lawsuit.
 However, this does not mean that you should take your time with the matter.
 By acting quickly and efficiently, you will probably increase your chances of resolving your claim faster than if you delay.

 It is good to keep in mind that even though you notify people of your intent to file a lawsuit, this does not mean that you must file a lawsuit.
 By giving notice, you only preserve your rights and prevent the other parties from defending against a lawsuit by arguing that you waited too long to inform them of your injuries.
 By notifying the other parties, you simply ensure that you can proceed with negotiations regarding settlement and arbitration at your own speed, without feeling rushed.